 Consumer spending rose 0.4 percent in April after a 0.3 percent rise in March, the Commerce Department said Monday.
 It was the best showing since December.
-Incomes rose 0.4 percent, double the 0.2 percent March increase.
+Incomes also rose 0.4 percent, double the 0.2 percent March increase.